Danielley Ayala Flaunts Sideboob In Topless Pic With Blond Friend

 Danielley Ayala typically posts photos of just herself on Instagram, but she took to the platform today to share a new snap with a friend.
-The duo struck similar poses as they lied on their stomachs on a blanket outside and rocked matching skirts in different colors.
-That meant that Danielley’s sideboob was left on full show in the shot.
+The duo struck similar poses as they lay on their stomachs on a blanket outside and rocked matching skirts in different colors.
+The pose also allowed Danielley’s sideboob to be placed on full show in the shot.

-The model’s skirt was barely there and seemed to be a coverup.
-It was a bright light blue tone and had a side tie accent on her left hip.
+The model’s barely there skirt had a bright light blue tone, as well as a side tie accent on her left hip.
 The tag revealed that the piece was from Soldemar Beachwear.
-Notably, the brand opted to repost the photo on their Instagram page.
+Notably, the brand opted to repost the photo on its Instagram page.

-In the capture, the stunner propped herself up with her left arm and held a book in her hand, something she elaborated on in the caption.
-Danielley also bent her knees and crossed her ankles.
+Danielley propped herself up with her left arm and held a book in her hand — something she elaborated on in the caption.
+She also bent her knees and crossed her ankles.

-Her face was completely obscured in the snap and she wore her hair pulled back in a casual half-ponytail.
-She secured her locks with a turquoise hair clip and her loose locks fell around her left shoulder and on her back.
+Danielley’s face was completely obscured in the snap and she wore her hair pulled back in a casual half-ponytail.
+She secured her locks with a turquoise hair clip, allowing her loose locks to fall around her left shoulder and on her back.

 Her friend, Tori, goes by @tori212green on Instagram.
 Her face was also out of sight, and she wore a light green version of the skirt that was identical to Danielley’s.

-They lounged on a striped blanket on a manicured lawn with leafy plants visible in the backdrop.
+The two women lounged on a striped blanket on a manicured lawn with leafy plants visible in the backdrop.

-The photo has been liked over 182,300 times so far with many followers heading to the comments section to send their love.
+The photo has been liked over 182,300 times so far, with many followers heading to the comments section to send their love.

 “Oh, two very sexy hot Ladies,” declared a supporter.